xiongfh2008/pdf.ToolkitLife/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 Before we can accept your contributions, you must sign our Contributor License Agreement (CLA).
-This is required because BentoPDF uses a dual licensing model:
+This is required because PDFToolkit uses a dual licensing model:

 - **AGPL-3.0** for open source use
 - **Commercial license** for proprietary use